 Tracy Green is the legal director for the Detroit Center for Family Advocacy (CFA).
-A product of Detroit Public Schools, she is a graduate of Cass Technical High School.
-She received both her Bachelor of Science in Social Work and Juris Doctorate degrees from Wayne State University (Detroit, Michigan).
-Tracy has extensive experience in the area of child welfare, both as a practicing attorney and, formerly as a foster care case manager for The Children's Center of Wayne County and the Michigan Department of Human Services (formerly Michigan Family Independence Agency).
+Tracy is a graduate of Cass Technical High School, and she received both her bachelor of social work and juris doctorate degrees from Wayne State University.
+Tracy has extensive experience in the area of child welfare, both as a practicing attorney and, formerly, as a foster care case manager for The Children's Center of Wayne County and the Michigan Department of Human Services.
 Throughout her more than 20 years of professional involvement in the child welfare system, her working philosophy has been that zealous advocacy for parents is critical to effective advocacy and better outcomes for children.

-Tracy is a lifelong Detroiter who is vested in the Detroit community and who cares deeply about its families.
-She and her husband, Andre, are proud to live in Detroit and raise their children there.
-She can be reached at firstname.lastname@example.org or 313.875.4233, ext.
+Tracy is a lifelong Detroiter.
+She is vested in the Detroit community, and she is deeply compassionate about its families.
+She and her husband, Andre, are proud to be residents of and raise their children in Detroit.
+Tracy’s motto is: “There, but for the grace of God, go I.” She can be reached at email@example.com or 313.875.4233, ext.
 154.